tabsdata/tutorials/t01_csv_pub_sub/README.md

 ## 4. Save the working directory path in an environment variable

-As shared earlier, our data input in this example is a directory in the local file system, and the data output is another directory in the local file system.
-To define these input and output directories we will use an environment variable called TDX.
+As shared earlier, our data input in this example is present in a directory in the local file system, and the data output is sent to another directory in the local file system.
+To define these input and output directories we will use an environment variable called `TDX`.
 You can choose to define the absolute working directory of your input and output files in any other manner of your choice.

-To store the value of your working directory in the variable TDX, run the following command in your CLI from the directory where you have copied the Github repo:
+To store the value of your working directory in the variable `TDX`, run the following command in your CLI from the directory where you have copied the Github repo:

 For Linux or MacOS: